Epson and the Environment

 Revolutionizing Textile Printing Processes with Digital Technology

-By ushering in digital processes, Epson's inkjet technology provides good value to customers in the textile printing industry and helps them sharply reduce their environmental footprint.
+By introducing in digital processes, Epson's inkjet technology provides good value to customers in the textile printing industry and helps them sharply reduce their environmental footprint.

 Streamlined Manufacturing Process